-As previously stated in ANA's comments on Connecting Health and Care for the Nation: A Shared Nationwide Interoperability Roadmap Draft Version 1.0, we believe it is essential to include on the list of data elements terminologies that support nursing practice and patient-centered care.
-Specifically, we recommend adding Care Plan field(s) including patient-centered problems, goals and instructions.
-RNs are pivotal in identifying patient-centered problems (e.g. incontinence, functional status) through standardized screening and assessments and compiling data.
+In regards to Care Plan (Page 19), and as previously stated in ANA's comments on Connecting Health and Care for the Nation: A Shared Nationwide Interoperability Roadmap Draft Version 1.0, we believe it is essential to include on the list of data elements terminologies that support nursing practice and patient-centered care.2 Specifically, we recommend adding Care Plan field(s) including patient-centered problems, goals and instructions.
+Registered nurses are pivotal in identifying patient-centered problems (e.g. incontinence, functional status) through standardized screening and assessments and compiling data.
 They provide information to other clinicians and are an essential source of information for patients, families and other caregivers.
-RNs also have a critical role in documenting health information in current electronic health records (EHR) and providing care coordination in multiple roles, including during care transitions between units in acute care and across all care settings.
+Registered nurses also have a critical role in documenting health information in current electronic health records (EHR) and providing care coordination in multiple roles, including during care transitions between units in acute care and across all care settings.
 It is essential that utilization of terminologies that support nursing practice and patient-centered care be included in the development of standards and specifications.
-Data collected by nurses and entered in the EHR ensures the capture of the contributions of RNs, the largest group of heath care professionals.
+Data collected by nurses and entered in the EHR ensures the capture of the contributions of registered nurses, the largest group of heath care professionals.
 As stated in the ANA Position Statement, Inclusion of Recognized Terminologies Supporting Nursing Practice within Electronic Health Records and Other Health Information Technology Solutions (March 2015), "When exchanging a Consolidated Continuity of Care Document (C-CDA) with another setting for problems and care plans, Systematized Nomenclature of Medicine - Clinical Terms (SNOMED CT®) and Logical Observation Identifiers Names and Codes (LOINC®) should be used for exchange.
 LOINC® should be used for coding nursing assessments and outcomes and SNOMED CT® for problems, interventions, and observation findings" (ANA, 2015).
-The promise of data analytics to improve patient care and outcomes will not be fully achieved without the inclusion of these data.
-In addition, we recommend that a unique clinician identifier be captured across care settings for data analytics that will better inform a learning health system.
+The promise of data analytics to improve patient care and outcomes will not be fully achieved without the inclusion of this data.

-&lt;sup>2 American Nurses Association (2015).
+2 American Nurses Association (2015).
 ANA's Nursing Informatics: Scope and Standards of Practice.
 Silver Spring, MD: Nursingbooks.org, pages 10-13.

-American Nurses Association April 29, 2015 Page 3 of 3
+American Nurses Association November 6, 2015 Page 3 of 3